US soldiers accidentally leak nuclear secrets via study apps — report | DW | 29.05.2021

 How have people reacted to the leak?

-Bellingcat discovered flashcards dating back as far 2013 and as recent as April 2021.
+Bellingcat discovered flashcards dating back as far as 2013 and as recent as April 2021.

 The site contacted NATO and the US military for comment before publishing their story, after which the cards that had been discovered were removed.